Underspecified Human Decision Experiments Considered Harmful: Examples: Using the Framework to Redesign Confounded Studies

 Because, in the context of the study, voting carries no value but also no cost, we cannot conceive of the four sources of loss.
-There is no well-defined decision problem, and consequently, it does not make sense to ask whether behavior is more biased or otherwise worse under one display condition.
+There is no well-defined decision problem, and consequently, no formal justification for concluding that behavior is more biased or otherwise worse under one display condition.

 \textbf{Improving the experimental design.} We could create a valid decision problem by changing the scoring rule so that the reward amount depends on whether one votes.
 For example, we could assign a cost of $\$0.25$ to voting: